 Symptoms Of Alcohol And Adderall Interactions

-If students think recreational use of Adderall is fun, especially when combined with alcohol, they should consider whether the negative side effects of such use are “fun” too.
+If students think the recreational use of Adderall is fun, especially when combined with alcohol, they should consider whether the negative side effects of such use are “fun,” too.
 Symptoms of alcohol and Adderall interactions may include:

 - Arrhythmia (irregular heartbeat)